RunestoneInteractive/thinkcspy/_sources/PythonTurtle/Exercises.rst

                     for amonth in ['January', 'February', 'March', 'April', 'May', 'June', 'July', 'August', 'September', 'November', 'December']: print("One of the months of the year is", amonth)

     #.
-(GRADED) Assume you have a list of numbers ``12, 10, 32, 3, 66, 17, 42, 99, 20``

-       a.
-Write a loop that prints each of the numbers on a new line.
-       b.
-Write a loop that prints each number and its square on a new line.

-       .. activecode:: ex_3_4

-    #.